orkes-io/docs/docs/codelab/helloworld2.md

 In Part 2, we extended the workflow using versioning, and added a HTTP Task.

 In [Part 3](helloworld3), we'll investigate using FORK tasks in your Workflow.
-Are you ready to continue?
+Ready to continue?
 Let's go!
 [On to Part 3](helloworld3)